rsandrade/archives-worldmap/README.md

 # Archives World Map
 The open and collaborative Archives World Map (https://map.arquivista.net)

+Archives World Map try to be ISDIAH compliance using the mandatorial fields.

 **The Archives World Map runs on**

     PHP 7.0 (runs since 5.4)